 Bathroom lighting has to work on many levels.
 Think about how you will use the bathroom at different times of day.
 You want your bathroom to be bright and functional in the mornings, especially around the mirror area, but you also want to be able to wind down in the evenings with a nice relaxing bath.
-Fairly bright lights pointing in all directions make this a bathing space thats perfect for relaxing soaks with no danger of dazzling beams.
+Fairly bright lights pointing in all directions make this a bathing space that is perfect for relaxing soaks with no danger of dazzling beams.
 Reccessed walls are great for hiding spotlights and LEDs.

 Lighting doesn’t have to be artificial.
 Go back to basics with simple lighting, such as candles, for a romantic atmosphere in your bathroom.
 Scatter a selection of pretty holders on shelves and tables for a decorative look.
 Always remember to blow out your candles once you leave the room.
-Gorgeous gold and silver-toned wisteria wallpaper creates a sumptuous sanctuary in this shabby-chic bathroom.